Round Vs. Teardrop Implants

 - Low sitting nipple placement

-- Short distance from areola to breast fold
+- A short distance from the areola to the breast fold

 - Better cleavage due to the wider diameter of the implant

-- Can lift and centralise the nipple position
+- May lift and centralise the nipple position